peter88213/scappex/docs/usage.md

 Alternatively, you can

-- launch the program on the command line passing the yWriter project file as an argument, or
+- launch the program on the command line passing the scapple file as an argument, or
 - launch the program via a batch file.

 usage: `scappex.pyw [--silent] Sourcefile`